AaronRandall/scenarios/README.md

     scenarios/bin/hardware_example

 # Setting up Scenarios with your project #
-If you've successfully installed Scenarios, run the samples, and decided you'd like to use it with your project, complete the following steps:
+If you've successfully installed Scenarios, run the samples, and decided you'd like to use it with your project, complete the following:

 ## Project structure
 Scenarios requires two folders to exist: